 It is possible that the design team has to respond to queries that arise during the construction phase.

 Once the detailed designs are finished the Architects hand it over to the Project Manager.

-Summary Phase 4:
+Summary of RIBA Phase 4: Detailed Design

 - Preparation of detailed drawings

 - Preparation of tender documentation

 - All contractors approved by Project managers and client

 The goal of RIBA Phase 5 is to construct and build the project.

 5.1 Construction and building: Execution of the building phase